C$ 158 Find Cheap Flights from British Columbia to Illinois

 • How many long-haul flights are there to Illinois each week?

-• What are the most popular destinations in Illinois?
+• What is the most popular destination in Illinois?

-Based on KAYAK flight searches, the most popular destination is Chicago (94% of total searches to Illinois).
-The next most popular destinations are St. Louis (5%) and Peoria (0%).
-Searches for flights to Dubuque (0%) are also popular.
+Based on KAYAK flight searches, the most popular destination is Chicago (100% of total searches to Illinois).

 Reviews of the top 5 airlines flying from British Columbia to Illinois